dm4rnde/tutlearnnodejspart3fe/README.md

 Source code for tutorial https://dm4rnde.com/frend-ex1.

-Having architected the back end components (installed mongodb and set up database users; and the RESTful interface), this tutorial will go through by adding fron end to our web app.
+Having architected the back end components (mongodb; RESTful interface), this tutorial will attempted to complete all by by adding front end component to our web app.

 Instructions of use: